z6il/HWID-Changer/README.md

 # HWID-Changer
-Randomize your ids to bypass games ban ..etc this can change the following :
+Randomize your ids to bypass games ban like Cod call of duty ..etc this can change the following :

 **1 - Product ID Spoofer